sanitswain/java8tips/lambdas.rst

 Lambdas
 =======
-In previous chapter we were expecting the ``GroupByExperience`` class should be removed, only the method body should be given to our *group()* function and Lambdas are the best examples of implementing them.
+In previous chapter we thought of removing ``GroupByExperience`` class, only the method body should be given to our *group()* function and Lambdas are the best examples of implementing them.
 Lambdas give us the ability to encapsulate a single unit of code block and pass on to another code.
 It can also be considered as anonymous function which doesn't have any function name but has list of parameters, function body, returns result and even throws exceptions.
 Below is the code statement if we convert our ``GroupByExperience`` class to a lambda expression.

 .. code:: java